MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 *Released May 2024*

-Briefly, a few of the new features are:
+A partial list of new features:

 - **MSVC Toolset Update**: The MSVC toolset version is updated from 19.39 to 19.40.
 This may affect projects that have version assumptions.
 - **Standard Library Enhancements**: The standard library now includes formatting pointers from C++26 and performance improvements such as vectorized `std::min_element`.